-Several notable institutions have established dedicated technical committees that develop standards and norms in nanotechnology; these include the International Organization for Standardization (ISO), the European Committee for Standardization (CEN) and the British Standards Institute (BSI).
+Several notable institutions have established dedicated technical committees that develop standards and norms in nanotechnology.
+These bodies operate:

 So far over one hundred key vocabularies, as well as dozens of technical specifications and reports, have been produced.
 Nevertheless many more are needed, and active industry participation in the standardisation process is of the utmost importance in ensuring the best possible market conditions for nanotechnologies.

 With its presence in standardisation committees at all different levels, NIA provides its members with specific support in Standards & Norms.